Eucharistic miracle: Scientific analysis of flesh and blood miracles

 The Catholic Church differentiates between true miracles and occurrences that are explainable by natural causes.
-For example, in 2006, the Roman Catholic Diocese of Dallas gave over a Eucharist host that turned red while in a glass for the analysis by two University of Dallas biology professors who concluded it was naturally explicable, as Bishop Charles Victor Grahmann wrote that "… the object is a combination of fungal mycelia and bacterial colonies that have been incubated within the aquatic environment of the glass during the four-week period in which it was stored in the open air."
+For example, in 2006, the Roman Catholic Diocese of Dallas gave over a Eucharist host that turned red while in a glass for the analysis by two University of Dallas biology professors who concluded it was naturally explicable, as Bishop Charles Victor Grahmann wrote that "the object is a combination of fungal mycelia and bacterial colonies that have been incubated within the aquatic environment of the glass during the four-week period in which it was stored in the open air."

 In contrast, with regards to the Eucharistic miracle at Sokółka in 2008, "The results of the testing by Professor Maria Sobaniec-Łotowska (from the Department of Medical Pathomorphology, Medical University of Białystok (UMB)) and by Professor Stanisław Sulkowski (from the Department of General Pathomorphology, UMB) are consistent and indicate the presence of human heart tissue with specific pathomorphological changes."
-The professors wrote in an academic article that "the tissue fragments observed under the microscope undoubtedly belong to the human heart and look as if the sample had been taken from the heart of a living person in agony."
-Further details in the article were provided that affirmed the presence of heart muscle, negating a bacterial explanation: "Important evidence that the tested material is the muscle of the human heart was mainly the central arrangement of cell nuclei in the observed fibers, which is a characteristic phenomenon for this muscle. (...) in the electron microscopic examination, clear outlines of inserts and bundles of delicate myocardium were visible.
-However, the scientific investigation into the Sokółka phenomenon later faced significant scrutiny and allegations of procedural irregularities.
-While the professors' findings were published in *Teologia i Człowiek*, a journal primarily focused on theology and related humanities, rather than natural sciences or medicine, subsequent reports raised questions about the methodology and conclusions.
+The professors wrote an article in Teologia i Człowiek (Theology and Man) stating "the tissue fragments observed under the microscope undoubtedly belong to the human heart and look as if the sample had been taken from the heart of a living person in agony."
+Further details in the entry were provided that affirmed the presence of heart muscle, negating a bacterial explanation: "Important evidence that the tested material is the muscle of the human heart was mainly the central arrangement of cell nuclei in the observed fibers, which is a characteristic phenomenon for this muscle. [...] in the electron microscopic examination, clear outlines of inserts and bundles of delicate myocardium were visible."
+However, the investigation into the Sokółka phenomenon were considered unreliable by other professors like Lech Chyczewski, and top experts claimed the miracle can be scientifically explained.
+The two researchers who analysed the host were also accused of not following scientific procedures and conducting illegal examinations.
+Dr. Paweł Grzesiowski stated it was not a miracle, but pure biology, identifying the cause as serratia marcescens.
+The Medical University of Białystok also officially distancing itself from any claims and results of research conducted by Maria Sobaniec-Lotowska and related employee, and emphasized the institution does not endorse them.

-According to an investigation by *rp.pl*, the Archbishop sent the host directly to Sobaniec-Łotowska, bypassing standard university protocol which dictates samples be submitted to the department's management.
+According to an investigation by Rzeczpospolita, the Archbishop Edward Ozorowski sent the host directly to Sobaniec-Łotowska, bypassing standard university protocol which dictates samples be submitted to the department's management.
 Professor Sobaniec-Łotowska is noted as a public supporter of the Archbishop and a fervent supporter of the Church.
-Professor Lech Chyczewski, the head of the Department of Medical Pathomorphology at the Medical University of Białystok, stated that 'the sample from Sokółka was tested informally.'
-He reportedly issued an official reprimand to Sobaniec-Łotowska, deeming her actions 'reprehensible,' and clarified that the department did not officially endorse or stand behind these tests.
+Professor Lech Chyczewski, the head of the Department of Medical Pathomorphology at the Medical University of Białystok, stated that "the sample from Sokółka was tested informally."
+He reportedly issued an official reprimand to Sobaniec-Łotowska, deeming her actions "reprehensible," and clarified that the department did not officially endorse or stand behind these tests.